Support Scouting

 Friends of Scouting

-Just like every other Council in the Boy Scouts of America, the Far East Council relies upon those who use the Scouting program to help pay for the program.
+Just like every other Council in the Scouting America, the Far East Council relies upon those who use the Scouting program to help pay for the program.
 Contrary to popular belief, the military pays for less than 35 percent of the Far East Council budget.
 The remainder is paid for with council scout store sales, CFC, activities and camping income, investments and Friends of Scouting.
 Help is available to explain this important program to your committee and to your families.
 You can make your donation online now; LEARN MORE ABOUT OUR FOS CAMPAIGN HERE and help support YOUR council and the legacy of Scouting!.

 James E West Fellowship